MicrosoftDocs/architecture-center/docs/example-scenario/iot/monitor-and-manage-loop.md

 ![Monitor and Manage Loop](./media/monitor-manage-loop.png)

 The IoT MML is a supervisory system that ensures that the CPS operates within operational thresholds.
 MML logic considers the perspectives of multiple devices to deduce current state.
-The process involves correlating hot telemetry signal trends from multiple devices, combining trends with previously-known warm time series history and enterprise system operational signals, and generating actuator commands or creating alarms.
+The process involves correlating hot telemetry signal trends from multiple devices, and combining them with warm time series history and enterprise system signals.
+The MML then generates actuator commands or creates alarms as necessary.

 ## Characteristics

 MMLs have the following characteristics:

 - May be remote or close to the physical IoT devices.
-Premises that are remote by nature, like oil and gas pipelines, power transformers, smart doorbells, hazardous environments, and asset trackers can't accommodate MML loop infrastructure, so MML operates from remote facilities like public or private clouds.
+Premises that are remote by nature, like oil and gas pipelines, power transformers, smart doorbells, hazardous environments, and asset trackers can't accommodate MML loop infrastructure.
+For these environments, MML operates from remote facilities like public or private clouds.
 In process industries, like oil refining and chemical manufacturing, MMLs may be deployed closer to the devices.
 Discrete manufacturing may also deploy MML locally, as network downtimes can be costly.
 - Depend on device-based [measure and control loops (MCLs)](measure-and-control-loop.md) for core monitoring and management processes.
 - May integrate with other enterprise systems like ERP, CRM, PLM, and support systems to contextualize operations, but don't depend on those systems to work.
 - Consume sensor telemetry streams and contribute to last known device state, hot time series cache, warm time series history, and aggregate rollups.